MariamIssah/Mobile-Development/SingleChildScrollView/README.md

-Here's a **clean, well-structured, and detailed rewritten version** of your README that thoroughly explains both the `Card` and `SingleChildScrollView` widgets using your **Farmer Profiles App** as a real-world example:

----

 # 👩🏽‍🌾 Farmer Profiles Flutter App

 This Flutter app showcases a scrollable list of **realistic farmer profiles**, using key Flutter widgets like `Card` and `SingleChildScrollView`.
 It’s inspired by real-world agri-digital platforms such as **Riserural Connect**, where users need to view and interact with detailed farmer data in an organized format.

----

 ## 🎯 Purpose of the App